espanso/hub/packages/form-list/0.2.0/README.md

 | --- | --- |
 | gmail | https://gmail.com/ |

 **Separate the two fields with a comma.** Remember to save the file!
+Ensure you retain its UTF-8 encoding.
+Some spreadsheet programs will switch to UTF-8-BOM.

 ## Reuse

 You can of course also copy the contents of this package and create multiple form lists with other text. 👍 If you do so, you will need to edit the global variable for the location of the csv file.

-Requires Python, but if present should work in all OSs.
+Requires Python, but if present should work in all operating systems.